isomerpages/moe-acsj/_departments/PE, CCA & Aesthetics/Programmes.md

 Play@Recess activities are also organized for our pupils, where they are encouraged to participate in interactive games with their classmates, peers and teachers.

-Pupils have opportunities to participate in intra-school events such as the Annual Track & Field Championships, Annual Swimming Championships, Pri.1 & Pri.2 Games Day, Junior Olympics and Tennis Open.
+Pupils have opportunities to participate in intra-school events such as the Annual Track &amp; Field Championships, Annual Swimming Championships, Pri.1 &amp; Pri.2 Games Day, Junior Olympics and Tennis Open.
 This provides pupils with the opportunity to experience competition and demonstrate values such as excellence and perseverance.

 <u>Programme for Active Learning (PAL)</u><br>
 PAL equips our pupils with the necessary skills and values to thrive in a fast-changing and globalised future.
 The programme provides exposure to our P1 and P2 pupils in two broad areas carried out on a modular basis within curriculum time:

-Sports (P1) and Outdoor Education (P2) <br>
+Sports (P1) and Outdoor Education (P2)&nbsp;<br>
-Visual and Performing Arts (P1 & P2)
+Visual and Performing Arts (P1 &amp; P2)

 <u>Physical Education (PE)</u><br>
 We aim to develop our pupils’ physical, cognitive, affective and social domains through a structured and progressive curriculum in line with the 2014 PE Syllabus.
 By exposing them to different types of physical activities and games, they learn new concepts and hone their skills.
 Through PE lessons, they are also given an opportunity to practise responsibility, discipline, sportsmanship, fair-play and team-work.